koka-lang/nodec/readme.md

 NodeC is a _lean and mean_ version of [Node.js] which aims to provide similar functionality as Node.js but using C directly.
-The main goal is improved efficiency and resource usage (in particular more predictable resource usage) but highly robust and asynchronous.
+The main goal is improved efficiency and resource usage (in particular more predictable resource usage) but robust and asynchronous.

-Previously, this would be very cumbersome as _async/await_ style programming is very difficult in C. NodeC uses the [libhandler] library to provide algebraic effect handlers directly in C making it much easier to write highly asynchronous and robust code directly in C.
+Previously, this would be very cumbersome as _async/await_ style programming is very difficult in C. NodeC uses the [libhandler] library to provide algebraic effect handlers directly in C, making it _much_ easier to write such code.

 Preliminary NodeC [API documentation][apidoc] is available.
 For a primer on algebraic effects, see the relevant section in the [koka book].